Relief Society General Presidency

 First Counselor, Relief Society General Presidency

 Sister Carole M. Stephens was serving on the Relief Society general board when she accepted the call to serve as first counselor in the general presidency.
-She has also served as stake and ward Relief Society president; ward Relief Society counselor, teacher, and homemaking leader; ward Young Women president; member of a ward Primary presidency; Primary teacher; Cub Scout leader; Church-service missionary; and seminary teacher.
+She has served in various stake and ward callings in Relief Society, Young Women, and Primary.
+She also served as a Church-service missionary in the Family History Library and as a seminary teacher.

 Linda S. Reeves

 Sister Linda Sheffield Reeves was born in Los Angeles and raised in Pasadena, California.
 She met her husband, Mel, when his family moved into her ward the summer before they began attending BYU; they were married four years later in the Los Angeles Temple.
 Sister Reeves graduated in special education and taught school before the first of their 13 children were born.
 The Reeves family moved to Utah in 1997 but returned to California when Brother Reeves presided over the California Riverside Mission.
 Sister Reeves loves genealogy, travel, art, music, and meeting sisters from around the world.